SobuZ391/Real-Estate-Website/README.md

 - It has 3 private route first one is property details and second one is userprofile

-- you can update profile
+- you can update profile and the update profile section is hidden

 - it has google login and github login